mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-01-06-spring-security-6-multiple-filters-and-providers.md

         if (otp == null){
             // * if there is no one-time-password, then generate an OTP
-            // 1) first make sure that, correct user is connecting you system UsernamePasswordAuthentication usernamePasswordAuthentication =
+            // 1) first make sure that, legitimate user is connecting to the your system UsernamePasswordAuthentication usernamePasswordAuthentication =
                     new UsernamePasswordAuthentication(username, password);
-            // 2) authManager will find the correct provider for that authentication Authentication resultForUsernamePassword = authenticationManager.authenticate(usernamePasswordAuthentication);
+            // 2) authenticationManager will find the correct provider for that authentication Authentication resultForUsernamePassword = authenticationManager.authenticate(usernamePasswordAuthentication);
             // 3) Because authenticationManager.authenticate will return fully authenticated instance
-            // ( otherwise it must throw and error), You can generate otp for authenticatied user
+            // ( otherwise it must throw an error), You can generate otp for authenticatied user
             // 4) Generate new otp
             String otpCode = RandomStringUtils.randomAlphabetic(10);
             // 5) save this new one-time-password for that user.